maxmode/chromecrawler_terraform/README.md

 Variable `callback`, available in SDK, - is a a callback of Lambda function.
 By triggering it Lambda may return response body, status code and headers to API Hub.

-A function that will make a screenshot and return it to API
+Sample function that will make a screenshot and return it to API
 ```javascript
 function takeScreenshotAndClose(statusCode = 200) {
     $browser.getTitle().then(function(title) {